Our History Intent

-- School timeline, each class has access to a history timeline that they can refer to throughout their time at school.
+- School timeline, each class has access to the history timeline in school so that they can refer to throughout their time at school.
 This will help put new learning in the context of new learning.

 - Use of artefacts Where possible we use artefacts for children to explore and investigate.
 We believe that handling real objects enhanced the children’s historical knowledge, understanding and skills.